MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-esp-invoice-due-dates.md

 ---

-# Calculate due dates and report on the average period of payments for Spain
+# Calculate due dates and report on the average period of payments (Spain)

 [!include[banner](../includes/banner.md)]